vorobalek/autobackend/README.md

 ### Defaults

-By default there are always two filter parameters applicable for any GET request (which returns list of entities) to paginate request response:
+By default there are always two filter parameters applicable for any GET request (which returns list of entities) or GraphQL queries to paginate the response:

 - `skipCount`, number
 - `takeCount`, number